tommarien/blog/source/_posts/2011-10-31-entities-vs-value-objects.md

 So an entity is not defined by the value of its properties, they are defined by their reference (most ORM's cover this) or in database terms both entities would be the same if they share the same identity value (albeit int, guid, long, string, ...).

-> Be carefull with this, because it's not because an object has an identity value, that makes it an entity, if the identity is only there for persistence reasons it's not entity.
+> Be careful with this, because it's not because an object has an identity value, that makes it an entity, if the identity is only there for persistence reasons it's not entity.

-Model your entities accordingly, overriding equals and gethashcode to take the identity value into account.
+Model your entities accordingly, overriding `equals` and `getHashCode` to take the identity value into account.
 For an example of this see [Sharp-Architecture](https://github.com/sharparchitecture/Sharp-Architecture/blob/master/Solutions/SharpArch.Domain/DomainModel/EntityWithTypedId.cs "EntityWithTypedId").

 ### Value objects